Last Updated on October 5, 2025 by Kayla

 While CGM has its drawbacks, such as cost, the benefits far outweigh the downsides.
 Learning how specific foods and lifestyle factors influence your glucose levels empowers you to make informed and proactive decisions regarding your metabolic health.

-As a Registered Dietitian, I’ve come to appreciate how many of today’s chronic health conditions –including heart disease, obesity, and diabetes – stem from blood sugar imbalance.
-This is why my online community for women after bariatric surgery involves teaching women how to manage their blood sugar to lose weight and keep it off for good!
+As a Registered Dietitian, I’ve come to appreciate how many of today’s chronic health conditions—including heart disease, obesity, and diabetes—stem from blood sugar imbalance.
+This is why I created the Sugar + Strength Academy to teach women how to manage their blood sugar to lose weight and keep it off for good!

-Learn more about working with me and apply for CGM-based coaching today!
+Learn more about working with me and apply for small group or private coaching with CGM today!